Download printable

 • We can share feelings.

-Kids can use crayons or markers.
+Children can use crayons or markers.
 Colored pencils or thin-tipped markers work well for the detailed “adult” areas, but crayons will work too!

 • Sit side by side in a quiet space with a surface.
 You might put on music that you both like.